tdpreece/TestObjectBuilderCsharp/README.md

 3. It then sets PropertiesUsedByProductConstructor property using the list of constructor arguments specified.

-[^dynamic-assembly_footnote] Currently a new Dynamic Assembly is created for each dynamically created builder.
+[^dynamic-assembly_footnote]: Currently a new Dynamic Assembly is created for each dynamically created builder.
 An alternative would be to create a dynamic assembly once and use it again and again.
 This also allows you to cache dynamic types that you've built once already.
 See also, TestObjectBuilderCsharp/FutureEnhancements/FutureEnhancements.txt.